-- If after an election has occurred, a candidate or political party feels that the vote totals are fraudulent or erroneous, the candidate or party president or their designee may file a petition requesting an investigation into the procedures of the election and/or the vote totals with the Supervisor of Elections before the beginning of the reading of the vote totals. - Within twenty-four (24) hours but not less than four (4) hours after the official announcement of the vote totals, the Elections Commission shall meet to hear any complaint brought against the technical accuracy of the vote totals.
-The Elections Commission may hear any other complaints at the meeting required by this section. - After taking any relevant evidence, the Elections Commission shall recommend validation or invalidation of the vote totals presented by the Supervisor of Elections.
+- 729.0 If after an election has occurred, a candidate or political party feels that the vote totals are fraudulent or erroneous, the candidate or party president or their designee may file a petition requesting an investigation into the procedures of the election and/or the vote totals with the Supervisor of Elections before the beginning of the reading of the vote totals. - 729.1 Within twenty-four (24) hours but not less than four (4) hours after the official announcement of the vote totals, the Elections Commission shall meet to hear any complaint brought against the technical accuracy of the vote totals.
+The Elections Commission may hear any other complaints at the meeting required by this section. - 729.2 After taking any relevant evidence, the Elections Commission shall recommend validation or invalidation of the vote totals presented by the Supervisor of Elections.
 Should the Elections Commission recommend rejection of the vote totals, a complete form from the Elections Commission, including any relevant findings of fact shall be filed with the Supervisor of Elections and presented to the Student Senate by the Chair of the Elections Commission.
-After the Chair of the Elections Commission makes a report to the Senate, if appropriate, the Supervisor of Elections shall then present the vote totals to the Student Senate for validation. - 5729.3 STATUTE OF REPOSE ON ELECTIONS COMPLAINTS All complaints shall be submitted to the Election Commission or their designee by 9:29:59 PM on the last day of elections, or be forever barred. - The Elections Commission shall keep a written record of all of its meetings and hearings, including the evidence and testimony heard, the findings of the Election Commission, and the rulings made.
-Within forty-eight (48) hours of a meeting or hearing of the Elections Commission, the Chair of the Elections Commission, or their designee, shall submit the record to the Student Government Advising & Operations staff.
+After the Chair of the Elections Commission makes a report to the Senate, if appropriate, the Supervisor of Elections shall then present the vote totals to the Student Senate for validation. - 729.3 STATUTE OF REPOSE ON ELECTIONS COMPLAINTS All complaints shall be submitted to the Election Commission or their designee by 9:29:59 PM on the last day of elections, or be forever barred. - 729.4 The Elections Commission shall keep a written record of all of its meetings and hearings, including the evidence and testimony heard, the findings of the Election Commission, and the rulings made.
+Within forty-eight (48) hours of a meeting or hearing of the Elections Commission, the Chair of the Elections Commission, or their designee, shall submit the record to the Student Government Advising & Operations staff. - All written records of meetings and hearing including the findings of the Election Commission and the rulings made shall be uploaded to the Student Government website within seventy-two (72) hours of the submission of such documents to the Student Government Office Manager. - A record of all previously submitted records of meetings and hearings including the findings of the Election Commission and the rulings made for the previous five academic years shall be uploaded to the Student Government website and maintained pursuant to 729.5.